chef/monitoring-integration-automate/data-dog/Slack_Integration_and_notification.md

 ## Description

-As an Automate HA customer, I need to integrate Data Dog with a Slack tool to ensure I am notified over the set option in case of any higher severity issues.
+As an Automate HA customer, I need to integrate Datadog with a Slack tool to ensure I am notified over the set option in case of any higher severity issues.
 Connecting Slack to Datadog to help your team collaborate by:

 1. Sharing graphs in private or public Slack channels.